elcicd/el-CICD-docs/tutorial.md

     # Starts CRC with proper sizing for vCPUs and memory
     function crc-start() {
+        echo "Starting CRC with ${CRC_V_CPU} vCPUs, and ${CRC_MEMORY}M in memory." echo "If you want to change the above values, run 'crc delete' and recreate the VM from scratch." echo ''
         crc start -p ${HOME}/path/to/crc/pull-secret -c ${CRC_V_CPU} -m ${CRC_MEMORY}
     }